Testing Ground: Experiments in Dance

 The focus of this Testing Ground is dialogue and experiment.
 It is a platform to present the beginnings and possibilities of work and to share that through dialogue with the audience.
 Therefore there will be no lighting specials, no riders and no early get-in.
 Testing Ground is just that – not a showcase event.
 Whatever stage of development your work is at, we are interested to hear from you.

-Our next Testing Ground will be 20th April 2018 at Circomedia.
-Get your tickets here.
+Our next Testing Ground will be 11th October 2018 at Circomedia.
+We will announce application deadlines in early Autumn.

 If you would like to know more about Testing Ground please contact .